stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="notice">You might also read in the OpenID Connect Core specification about the Refresh Token, but we don't support them (we don't implement any session mechanism).</aside>

-Your server makes this exchange by sending an HTTPS POST request to the itsme® Token Endpoint URI `https://merchant.itsme.be/oidc/token`.
-This URI can be retrieved from the itsme® <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration" target="blank">Discovery document</a> using the key `token_endpoint`.
+Your server makes this exchange by sending an HTTPS POST request to the itsme® Token Endpoint URI.
+This URI can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key `token_endpoint`.

-<aside class="notice"> An Authorization Code can only be exchanged once.
-Attempting to re-exchange a code will generate a bad request response, outlined below in the section Handling token error response. </aside>
+<aside class="notice">An Authorization Code can only be exchanged once.
+Attempting to re-exchange a code will generate a bad request response, outlined below in the section Handling token error response.</aside>

 The request MUST include the following parameters in the `POST` body: